Borislav91/Traffic_Light_System/README.md

 - **State Management**: LiveData for observable UI states
 - **Navigation**: Jetpack Navigation Component with SafeArgs

-## Common Components

-Both modules share:
-- **Domain Models**: Common models like TrafficLightState and CarModel
-- **Use Cases**: Business logic encapsulated in use cases
-- **Testing Framework**: JUnit, Mockito, and coroutines testing utilities

 ## Getting Started
 Run either the `app` module or the `trafficlightsystemxml` module on an emulator or physical device.